Skip to main content

 This flow stacks multiple risk mechanics at once — the combination matters more than any one of them.

-Industry-observed signal: two or more of {engagement-bait copy, a follow gate, giveaway language, high send velocity} active in one flow compounds risk multiplicatively.
-This exact stack — gate + comment bait + volume — is the pattern behind real account disables, including the one that led to this feature.
+Industry-observed signal: two or more of {engagement-bait copy, giveaway language, high send velocity} active in one flow compounds risk multiplicatively.
+Bait copy plus volume is the pattern behind real account disables, including the one that led to this feature.

 Warns — needs your explicit acknowledgment · Industry-observed risk signal